 The following are the Common Student Learning Outcomes for Scientific Approaches to the Natural World.
 These are aligned with the UNCW Learning Goals.
 Each course in this category must address all of the Common Student Learning Outcomes for the category, and list these Common SLOs along with course-specific SLOs in the course syllabus.
 Proposals for inclusion in the category will describe the opportunities which will be provided for students to learn the outcome (readings, class discussion and/or activities, applied projects) and list the specific sources of evidence (exams, papers, projects, quizzes, etc.) that will be used to determine the level of student understanding.

 The student will:

 - SAN 1.
 Demonstrate an understanding of basic scientific principles, theories, and laws as well as an awareness of the changing nature of science.[Foundational Knowledge, Inquiry, Critical Thinking]

 - SAN 2.
-Analyze, interpret, and evaluate scientific hypotheses and theories using rigorous methods (including statistical and mathematical techniques).
+Analyze, and evaluate scientific hypotheses and theories using rigorous methodologies and approaches from the sciences (including statistical and mathematical techniques).
 [Foundational Knowledge, Inquiry, Information Literacy, Critical Thinking]

 - SAN 3.
-Demonstrate the ability to write and speak critically about the essential questions addressed by the natural sciences, using the conventions and language of one of those disciplines.
+Demonstrate the ability to write and speak critically about the essential questions addressed by the natural sciences, expressing such thinking by using the conventions and language of one of those disciplines.
 [Critical Thinking, Thoughtful Expression]